datafolklabs/dotbak/README.md

 ### Docker

-Included is a basic `Dockerfile` for building and distributing `DotBak`, and can be built with the included `make` helper:
+Included is a basic `Dockerfile` for building and distributing `dotBAK`, and can be built with the included `make` helper:

 ```